apecloud/kubeblocks/docs/api_docs/kubeblocks-for-weaviate/manage-weaviate.md

 ### Scale vertically

 You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
-For example, if you need to change the resource class from 1C2G to 2C4G, vertical scaling is what you need.
+For example, you can change the resource class from 1C2G to 2C4G by performing vertical scaling.

 #### Before you start